 Let’s explain how to turn travel expenses back into dollars in your pocket at tax time.
 Plus, how to stay out of trouble with the ATO and claim only what you’re entitled to.

-What are work-related travel expenses?
+What exactly is a work-related travel expense?

-What types of work travel expenses qualify?
+What type of travel expenses can you claim?

 - Incidental expenses

 - Car hire charges

 - Meals (if your travel included an overnight stay)

 - Bags used only for work travel

 To claim any work-related travel expenses, your travel must be specifically work-related.